konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 The results of a command is written usually to the so called *standard output* of the shell which is the screen shown to you.
-We will alter learn to redirect this e.g. to the *standard input* of another program.
+We will later learn to redirect this e.g. to the *standard input* of another program.